cosmos/cosmos-sdk/docs/rfc/rfc-004-accounts.md

 	// RegisterMigrationHandlers registers an account's migration messages.
 	RegisterMigrationHandlers(migrationRouter *MigrationRouter)
 }
 ```

 ### The InternalAccount definition

-The public `Account` interface implementer is then converted by the runtime into an `InternalAccount` implementation,
+The public `Account` interface implementation is then converted by the runtime into an `InternalAccount` implementation,
 which contains all the information and business logic needed to operate the account.

 ```go